awhlam/TalentumSubmit/README.md

 # Talentum Submit
-A Python script using the Selenium package to automate Talentum.
+A Python script using the [Selenium](https://docs.seleniumhq.org/) to automate Talentum.

 ## Version History
 * 03/09/18 - Version 1.0 - Initial release